 If you plan to rent out your residence on a regular basis, many insurance companies will consider this commercial use.
 In many cases, regular Airbnb hosts will need to obtain a commercial insurance policy in order to be properly insured.
 However, a growing number of insurance companies now offer home-sharing liability insurance policies that can be purchased on a month-to-month basis.

-Airbnb does offer its hosts two forms of protection through its host guarantee program and host protection insurance.
+Airbnb offers its hosts two forms of protection through its host guarantee program and host protection insurance.
 While hosts may be inclined to rely exclusively on these programs to manage their risks, there are significant gaps related to these offerings.

 Airbnb backs every one of its bookings with its host guarantee program at no cost, which will reimburse eligible hosts for damages up to $1 million.
 However, Airbnb readily admits that its host guarantee is not insurance and should not be considered a replacement or stand-in for homeowners or renters policies.